elfmaster/shiva_blogposts/shiva_introduction.md

 #### Why Relocatable objects?

-Relocatable object files (ET_REL) are the ideal format for runtime patching because they retain the compiler’s complete, unmodified relocation metadata.
-Every .rela.* entry remains intact, specifying exactly where and how each symbol reference must be rewritten—down to the byte offset, relocation type, and addend.
-Executables and shared libraries discard this information at link time; ET_REL files do not.
-This makes them the only format that guarantees perfect architectural and ABI fidelity without inventing a custom patching language.Shiva builds directly on this foundation with ELF transformations: an ABI-stable extension that adds new metadata sections to describe operations beyond the reach of standard relocations.
+Relocatable object files (ET_REL) are the ideal format for runtime patching because they retain all of the relocation meta-data from that compiler that is necessary to patch the instructions for granular linking operations (i.e calls, branches, memory references).
+ELF Executables and shared libraries discard this information at link time; ET_REL files do not.
+This makes them the only format that guarantees perfect architectural and ABI fidelity without inventing a custom patching language.
+Shiva builds directly on this foundation with ELF transformations: an ABI-stable extension that adds new metadata sections to describe operations beyond the reach of standard relocations.
 These transformations enable advanced techniques like function splicing—transplanting patch code into the body of an existing function while inheriting its fully resolved local variables and stack layout via enhanced DWARF support—all without leaving the native ELF ecosystem.

 #### Shared object symbol interposing

-Although Shiva’s primary patching model relies on ET_REL objects, it also fully supports shared-object-based interposition when needed — a topic we’ll explore in detail in future posts.Within the standard ET_REL workflow, Shiva can already intercept any shared-library function that the main executable directly references via an existing PLT entry.
+Although Shiva’s primary patching model relies on ET_REL objects, it also fully supports shared-object-based interposition (ET_DYN objects) when needed — a topic we’ll explore in detail in future posts.
+Within the standard ET_REL workflow, Shiva can already intercept any shared-library function that the main executable directly references via an existing PLT entry.
 For cases where a patch must hook a library function that the executable does not already call (i.e., no PLT entry exists), Shiva provides a dedicated prelink step through /bin/shiva-ld.
-This tool injects a new DT_NEEDED entry into the executable’s dynamic segment, forcing the dynamic linker to load a small interposing shared object at runtime.That shared object exports the replacement implementation under the original symbol name, transparently overriding the library version for the process.
+This tool injects a new DT_NEEDED entry into the executable’s dynamic segment, forcing the dynamic linker to load a small interposing shared object at runtime.
+That shared object exports the replacement implementation under the original symbol name, transparently overriding the library version for the process.
 The replacement can optionally call the original implementation by using dlsym(RTLD_NEXT, "symbol").
 The same technique works for interposing global variables defined in shared libraries.
 This approach complements the ET_REL model, giving developers maximum flexibility while remaining completely compatible with the standard ELF dynamic-linking infrastructure.

 ### Shiva MicroPrograms